Jelly-RDF/jelly-jvm/docs/docs/user/compatibility.md

 ## JVM and Scala

-The current version of Jelly-JVM is compatible with Java 17 and newer.
-Java 17, 21, and 24 are tested in CI and are guaranteed to work.
+The current version of Jelly-JVM is compatible with Java 21 and newer.
+Java 21, 25, and 26 are tested in CI and are guaranteed to work.
 We recommend using a recent release of [GraalVM](https://www.graalvm.org/) to get the best performance.
-If you need Java 11 support, you should use [Jelly-JVM 1.0.x](https://w3id.org/jelly/jelly-jvm/1.0.x).
+For Java 17 support, use [Jelly-JVM 3.7.x](https://w3id.org/jelly/jelly-jvm/3.7.x).
+For Java 11, use [Jelly-JVM 1.0.x](https://w3id.org/jelly/jelly-jvm/1.0.x).

 The current version of Jelly-JVM has some modules (currently `jelly-pekko-stream`) built with [Scala 3 LTS releases](https://www.scala-lang.org/blog/2022/08/17/long-term-compatibility-plans.html) and support only Scala 3.

 Jelly-JVM 2.x.x was written entirely in Scala 3, using [Scala LTS releases](https://www.scala-lang.org/blog/2022/08/17/long-term-compatibility-plans.html).